the-unsullied/react-fancy-field/README.md

 # react-fancy-field

 *A modern styled input field with animating effects built for React.
-Has built in validation effects.*
+Has built in validation effects and is built with WCAG a11y in mind.*

 ![FancyFieldDemo](https://github.com/the-unsullied/react-fancy-field/blob/demo/fancyfielddemo.gif)